 - Cast for the Skyscraper movie also starred: Chin Han (Ghost in the Shell 2017), Roland Moller (Atomic Blonde 2017), Pablo Schreiber (Den of Thieves 2018), and Noah Taylor (Paddington 2.)

 It takes a lot for an action movie to impress me.
 I do like disaster movies and Skyscraper promised to scratch my thrill-seeking itch.
 I'm a fan of the original Die Hard films and Skyscraper is said to meet the famed Bruce Willis movie halfway.
 There is a lot of tall building gymnastics and climbing combined with baddies who carry heavy artillery.
 The skyscraper building is referred to as a 'City in the Sky.'
 It's home to many technologically advanced mechanical items and gadgets.
 All the types of high-tech stuff that make me envious I haven't caught up to speed with Alexa and her voice-controlled virtual assistant lighting yet.

 Time to Switch Your Brain Off

 What doesn't happen though, is anything remotely realistic.
 To enjoy this CGI-speckled skyscraper-inferno-filled flick, I would recommend switching your brain off almost completely.
-In a similar vein to the non-sensical decision making in The Meg (2018), Skyscraper also pushes the bar with what it expects the audience to believe.
+In a similar vein to the non-sensical decision-making in The Meg (2018), the Skyscraper movie also pushes the bar with what it expects the audience to believe.
 I'm not saying Dwayne Johnson lacks the skills to pull off walking across a crane at least 200 stories up.
 However, I just don't buy his machine bullet-dodging luck while doing so.
 Suffice to say this everyman type character has a lot of lucky coincidences.

 For example; gaffer tape (wait, what?) plays a large role in the atmospheric tension.
 I did love the build-up of fear from watching the many uses of this handy tape.
 I'm all for believing in the power of gaffer tape, I really am.
 I mean I once bought some at a petrol station to seal a slow leaking hole in the tire of my car.
 That stuff extended the life of that wonderfully bald wheel for a week.